EDAriR/YoutubeDownloader/UdemyYoutube/share/doc/youtube_dl/README.txt

 Output template examples

-Note on Windows you may need to use double quotes instead of single.
+Note that on Windows you may need to use double quotes instead of single.

     $ youtube-dl --get-filename -o '%(title)s.%(ext)s' BaW_jenozKc
     youtube-dl test video ''_ä↭𝕐.mp4    # All kinds of weird characters